subratppandey/portfolio-website/README.md

 ## Getting Started

-Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.
+Clone down if you want to use the layout.

 ## 🛠 Installation and Setup Instructions